haimkru/NanoporeLong5/README.md

 4. Creates alot of temporary files, in reallity only file that is needed is the final file : combined_merged_signal_fastq_sequences_ready.long5, feel free to delete all the temporary files as they are mainly for QC in case there are problems mid run.

+5. You need to run the installtion Command only once

 **First we run the script for installing everything**

 sh /media/data2/hkrupkin/code/nanopore_related/Custom_code/Single_Script_all_DragonRNA_analysis_up_to_plotting/All_scripts_for_github_upload/installation.sh